nickpelone/Piemote/README.md

+Piemote
+===============================================================
 Piemote is a Node JS application for controlling OMXPlayer on the Raspberry Pi.
-===============================================================

-something
+It's a hobbist project that will develop on it's own pace.
+If you like it:
+    -use it
+    -star it
+    -fix a bug
+    -send me pull requests to make it sparkle and give people unicorns

 ----------------------

-Nick Pelone 2013
+Created by Nick Pelone in 2013.
+Released under an "No warranty, AS-IS" kind of license.